-OK, if you’ve managed projects already, you know you are able to evaluate and scope a single project, plan the implementation, communicate with team members and manage the risks.
+If you’ve managed projects already, you know you are able to evaluate and scope a single project, plan the implementation, communicate with team members, and manage the risks.
 But the moment you start managing multiple projects simultaneously, your PM job takes on a new dimension.
-Your responsibility increases, the demand for your leadership rises and the need for your coordination skills is multiplied.
+Your responsibility increases, the demand for your leadership rises, and the need for your coordination skills is multiplied.

 Breathe in.
 You are not alone.
 You can learn from others’ mistakes and use experienced professionals’ winning strategies for managing multiple projects.
 Here are some tips on how to manage multiple projects: